desmap/ale-sensible/README.md

 ```
 Plug 'desmap/ale-sensible' | Plug 'w0rp/ale'
 ```
-...in your .vimrc/init.vim (remove any additional `Plug 'w0rp/ale').
+...in your .vimrc/init.vim (if you have any additional `Plug 'w0rp/ale`, remove).
 This applies to vim-plug users, adjust this for your plugin manager or just copy'n'paste from [ale-sensible.vim](https://github.com/desmap/ale-sensible/blob/master/plugin/ale-sensible.vim)_

 Then, install all linters/fixers you want (don't mix local and global installs!) and ALE will find them.
 To set fixers, e.g. first Prettier, second Standard, add `let g:ale_fixers = ['prettier', 'standard']` to your .vimrc/init.vim.
 To execute them, run `:ALEFix`.
 This should be enough for a quick start.
 Further ALE options/commands => `:help ale`.